xobjectz/objx/README.rst

     $ pip install objx

 SYNOPSIS

 ::

-    >>> from objx import Object, read, write
+    >>> from objx import Object, dumps, loads
     >>> o = Object()
     >>> o.a = "b"
-    >>> write(o, "test")
-    >>> oo = Object()
+    >>> txt = dumps(o)
-    >>> read(oo, "test")
-    >>> oo
+    >>> loads(txt)
     {"a": "b"}

 DESCRIPTION

 ::

-    OBJX provides an objx namespace that allows for easy json save//load to/from disk of objects.
+    OBJX provides an objx namespace that allows for easy json save//load of objects.
 It provides an "clean namespace" Object class that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-    OBJX has all the python3 code to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser to parse commandline options and values, etc.

     OBJX is Public Domain.